Particular/ServicePulse/docs/frontend/error-capability-card.md

 Start from the shared frontend mocking workflow in `docs/frontend/testing-basics.md`, then select the recoverability scenario below.

+For the shared meaning of primary, remote-error, and multi-region topology states, use `docs/frontend/platform-health-page.md` as the canonical reference.
+This page documents only the recoverability-specific layer on top.

 #### Available Recoverability Scenarios

 | Scenario                   | Status    | Badge     | Button               | Description                                 | Indicators                         |